Please sign in to post.

 The Restaurant

 Chef Omer owns and curates the menu for a Michelin rated restaurant.
 Constantly changing his creative approach, as of a few months ago he no longer offers an a la carte menu.
-Instead you can choose from five tasting menus: a three course for €70, five course for €80, and seven course for €110.
+Instead you can choose from three tasting menus: a three course for €70, five course for €80, and seven course for €110.
 All guests at the same table must choose the same menu.
 We went with the five course.

 As should be expected, the portions are small.
 Good thing too because the food is rich, with each course a tapestry of flavors using spices and herbs in unique combinations.
 I found it best to eat in slow and small bites, savoring the changes in flavor and texture as I worked my way around the plate